Top 15 Best Evernote Alternatives You Can Use

 Price: $49.99

-8. Zoho Notebook
+9. Zoho Notebook

-It also has a web clipping tool which lets you save articles from the web.
+It also has a web clipping tool that lets you save articles from the web.
 One of the best features of Zoho is how easy it makes writing and editing your notes by giving all the controls right at your fingertips.

-It also supports the multi-window editing feature in iPad.
+It also supports the multi-window editing feature on iPad.
 The app also supports Google Keep like color coding of your notes, making it easier to find the notes you are looking for.
 Zoho Notebook is one of the most fully featured note-taking apps you can use.
-The fact that it also looks good also helps.
+The fact that it also looks good helps.

-Supported Platform: macOS, Android, iOS, Web
+Supported Platform: macOS, Android, iOS, and Web

 Price: Free